open-WFS/.github/profile/README.md

  - Reaper, to run the default soundcheck sessions.
 Reaper can be used as a free download.
  - A spatialiser system.
 This can be one of:
-   - Spat (recommended): requires Max/MSP
+   - [Spat](https://forum.ircam.fr/projects/detail/spat/) (recommended): a mature, sophisticated and configurable spatial panning framework from IRCAM.
+Requires Max/MSP.
-   - [OpenWFS Python panner](https://github.com/open-WFS/open-WFS-spatialiser/): requires Python and Node
+   - [OpenWFS Python panner](https://github.com/open-WFS/open-WFS-spatialiser/): a novel, open-source WFS/beamforming spatialiser created for this project.
+Requires Python and Node.
+Not yet recommended as Spat is more fully-featured and perceptually superior.
-   - WFSCollider: not yet tested
+   - [WFSCollider](https://sourceforge.net/projects/wfscollider/): An open-source WFS framework for SuperCollider.
+Not yet evaluated with OpenWFS.

+The [open-WFS-spatialiser](https://github.com/open-WFS/open-WFS-spatialiser/) repo also includes some utilities for working with OpenWFS, including:

+ - a soundcheck procedure
+ - a utility to export OpenWFS topology config files for Spat

 ## Setup